Huvinesh-Rajendran-12/Naluri_Coding_Challenge/README.md

       the most accurate value <br>
   c.
 When the server is queried via an HTTP GET request, it will respond with the
       most accurate value that the server has calculated <br>

 2. Create a webapp that displays <br>
   a.
 The servers’ current known value of Pi <br>
   b.
 The circumference of the sun <br>

+## The Approach

+1. One of the main know formulas among others to calculate Pi is the Nilakantha's formula.
+The other known formula